Tommy Edman Preview, Player Props: Cardinals vs. Pirates

 Pirates Pitching Rankings

-- The Pirates have a 4.49 team ERA that ranks 19th among all league pitching staffs.
+- The Pirates' 4.50 team ERA ranks 20th among all league pitching staffs.

-- Pirates pitchers combine to surrender the sixth-fewest home runs in baseball (144 total, 1.1 per game).
+- Pirates pitchers combine to allow 147 home runs (1.1 per game), the seventh-fewest in the league.

-- Hatch (1-1) takes the mound for the Pirates to make his second start this season.

-- In his last appearance -- in relief on Thursday -- the right-hander tossed one scoreless inning against the Kansas City Royals without surrendering a hit.

 © 2023 Data Skrive.
 All rights reserved.